 The easiest carnivorous plant

-If you want even more detailed information about byblis, check out my second byblis blog for more frequently asked questions that I couldn’t cram into this one!
+If you want even more detailed information about byblis, check out my blog on frequently asked questions about byblis for more information that I couldn’t cram into this one!

 Research is key in raising carnivorous plants!
 Though growing conditions are slightly different in other parts of the world due to the weather, there’s still plenty to be learned from more experienced growers. 🌱